 Basically, the more effort you put into delivering value to your target audience on your website, the more they’ll feel appreciated.
 The more they feel appreciated, the more likely they are to trust you, and to buy from you.

-Most basic brochure websites have at least five pages – anything less is rarely cost-effective.
+Most basic brochure sites have at least five pages – anything less is rarely cost-effective.
 On the other hand, if you’re planning more than about a dozen pages, you may be better off with a Pro Site.
-Brochure sites start at just £750 for a six-page site.

 Special Cases: One-Page Sites & Landing Pages